 As to most Mediterranean islands, the coastline of Malta, Gozo and Comino is primarily rocky.
 Sandy beaches can be found mostly on the Northside of the islands s.a.
 Golden Bay and Mellieha Bay (in Malta) and Ramla Bay (in Gozo). in against to the North the Southside consists of remarkably high cliffs.
 The eastern side of the island houses three large bays and the West a concentration of natural harbours.

 Malta has no natural resources and does not have a limited supply of freshwater. and produces only about 20% of food needs.
 Thus, the economy depends on human resources and foreign trade.
 The Maltese economy is driven in practice by financial services, tourism, real estate, mining and construction, in particular electronics.
 Other important sectors are pharmaceuticals, information technology and call centres.

 Malta has managed to maintain a relatively low unemployment rate, mainly due to continued growth and policies that encourage continuous training of the workforce.
 On a global scale, Malta is ranked sixth in incoming foreign direct investment and among the top twenty of the countries most likely to maintain economic growth over the medium and long term.

-The temperature of the sea is 20 ° C in January and 26 ° C in August.
-Bathing is therefore possible all the time (for the toughest people), while the temperature of the sea rarely falls below 15 ° C. From June to November, the average sea temperature exceeds 21 ° C.
+The sea temperature is around 20 ° C in January and 26 ° C in August.
+Bathing is, therefore, possible all the time (for the toughest people), while the temperature of the sea rarely falls below 15 ° C. From June to November, the average sea temperature exceeds 21 ° C.